 The abolition of regional spatial strategies in 2011 has resulted in district and borough councils being required to produce Local Core Strategies which contain planning policies to guide the development and use of land.
 In addition to demand for local housing, there is potential need for Warwickshire to take some of the housing needs that neighbouring authorities cannot accommodate.

-Studies into UK rental prices revealed that at September 2015 the average rent paid by private tenants in England and Wales reached a record high of £816 per month.
-Last year’s report highlighted that whilst home ownership is an aspiration for many Warwickshire residents, it is increasingly difficult for many to achieve.
+Studies into UK rental prices revealed that in 2016/17 the average rent paid by private tenants in England and Wales was £768 per month.
+Whilst home ownership is an aspiration for many Warwickshire residents, it is increasingly difficult for many to achieve.